nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your MediContacts App.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar MediContacts.jar` command to run the application.
 You may refer to the following video tutorials on how to run JAR files:
     - [For Windows](https://www.youtube.com/watch?v=hv0UhoaA0eo) (Watch from 0:47 onwards)
     - [For macOS](https://www.youtube.com/watch?v=GspNQbJLfag) (Watch from 2:23 onwards)
     - [For Linux](https://www.youtube.com/watch?v=DVD9DIxs9Lo) (Watch full video)

-    A GUI similar to the below should appear in a few seconds.Note how the app will initially contain some sample data.<br>
+    A GUI similar to the below should appear in a few seconds.
+Note how the app will initially contain some sample data.<br>

    ![Ui](images/Ui.png)